runderwoman/faaspot-cli/README.md

 To test FaaSpot, you can try the following commands.

 ```
-# Create a CLI profile, that contains your FaaSpot token credentials.
+# Create a CLI profile that contains your FaaSpot token credentials.
 fas profiles create my_profile --username MY_USERNAME --token MY_API_TOKEN

-# Create hello.py sample script
+# Create a hello.py sample script
 fas deployments samples --hello

 # Create a new deployment with the hello.py script